 Marsalforn – Lively Seafront Stays

-Best for: Divers, longer stays, informal holidays
+Best for: Divers, longer stays, informal holidays Vibe: Casual, open, practical

-Marsalforn stretches along a northern bay.
-It feels more open than Xlendi and slightly less enclosed.
+Marsalforn stretches along a northern bay of Gozo, Malta and feels more open than Xlendi — less enclosed, more functional than romantic.

-Many diving centres operate here, and the promenade makes evening walks easy.
-Compared to other areas, Marsalforn feels more functional than romantic.
+Many of Gozo’s diving centres operate here, and the promenade makes evening walks easy.

 Choose Marsalforn if:

-- You plan diving trips
+- You’re planning diving trips

 - You prefer a flat seafront layout